How to License the WPF HTML Editor

 Source Code license customers

 You are not required to build from source.
 You can keep using the SpiceLogic.HtmlEditor.WPF NuGet package and set WpfHtmlEditor.LicenseKey at startup, exactly like a Developer License customer would.
-The Source Code license simply gives you the option to switch from the NuGet package to the included source when you need to customize the editor's internals, debug into the source, or satisfy a procurement requirement that every third-party component ship with source.
+The Source Code license simply gives you the option to switch from the NuGet package to the included source when you need to customize the editor's internals, debug into the source, or satisfy a procurement requirement that every third-party component ships with source.

 Upgrading from earlier versions